-- At least two of the PhD Qualifying Exam Committee members must be primary BME faculty. - The Chair of the PhD Qualifying Exam Committee must be a primary BME faculty member who is not the PhD advisor. - If the student's PhD advisor is BME primary faculty, he/she/they can serve as one of the BME faculty members on the PhD Qualifying Exam Committee. - If the PhD advisor is not primary BME faculty, the PhD Qualifying Exam Committee still needs to have at least two primary BME faculty on it. - All members of the PhD Qualifying Exam Committee can be primary BME faculty. - All members of the PhD Qualifying Exam Committee must have a PhD and/or MD. - After the student passes the PhD Qualifying Exam, the composition of their "PhD Dissertation Committee", can differ from the composition of the PhD Qualifying Exam Committee.
+- At least two of the PhD Qualifying Exam Committee members must be primary BME faculty. - The Chair of the PhD Qualifying Exam Committee must be a BME faculty member who is not the PhD advisor and hold at least 25% or more of their primary appointment in the BME Department OR have previously served on BME PhD committees of three students through the entirety of the degree process (qualification exam, proposal defense, and dissertation defense).

+- If the student's PhD advisor is BME primary faculty, they can serve as one of the BME faculty members on the PhD Qualifying Exam Committee. - If the PhD advisor is not primary BME faculty, the PhD Qualifying Exam Committee still needs to have at least two primary BME faculty on it. - All members of the PhD Qualifying Exam Committee may be primary BME faculty. - All members of the PhD Qualifying Exam Committee must have a PhD and/or MD. - After the student passes the PhD Qualifying Exam, the composition of their "PhD Dissertation Committee", may differ from the composition of the PhD Qualifying Exam Committee.